ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 Let the decision begin!

 # 1. Introduction
-As a data science geek, I constantly try to base a decision based on data and facts rather than gut feeling.
+As a data science geek, I constantly try to base a decision based on data and facts rather than gut feeling. <br>
 I see it more like a game, to be honest, _"What would data tell me?"_

 ![](/img/hypothesis-testing/Data-has-a-better-idea.jpg)